Okounkov bodies and Seshadri constants: Introduction

-When $m > 1$, we state three methods to obtain lower bounds of $s(\Delta;\mb)$, though it is not enough for good estimations.

-This paper is organized as follows: In Section 2, we prepare some notations and conventions.
-In Section 3, we define Seshadri constants for graded linear series.
-In Section 4, we introduce invariants for convex sets by using Seshadri constants.
+This paper is organized as follows.
+In Section 2, we recall some notations and conventions.
+In Section 3, we define Seshadri constants of graded linear series and investigate basic properties.
+In Section 4, we study Seshadri constants of monomial graded linear series.
 In Section 5, we give the proof of Theorem \ref{main}.
-In Section 6, we investigate the computations of invariants defined in Section 4.
+Throughout this paper, we consider varieties or schemes over the complex number field $\C$.